FariaSteven/pagination-pokedex/README.md

 # 📝 Pokedex ReactJS - API Pokemon

-> Project developed for Eureka company selection process, consuming the Pokémon API on the front end using Reactjs.
+> Project developed for study pagination with many items using Reactjs.

 ## 💻 Prerequisites